EricTurnerDev/desktop-scripts-bb/docs/imgur.md

 ### Project Layout
 - `docs/*.md` — Documentation for each script.
-- `out/` — The built script that you install.
+- `out/imgur` — The script that you install.
 - `scripts/imgur.bb` — main Babashka script.
 - `src/*` — Supporting namespaces.